PlaceNav: Topological Navigation through Place Recognition: Conclusion

 \section{Conclusion}

-In conclusion, our findings show that place recognition enables more accurate subgoal selection than the temporal distance prediction methods at a lower computational cost.
-The offline evaluation suggests that the presence of appearance change between the reference run and robot operation would further amplify the difference.
-Our future work will focus on appearance invariant subgoal selection models and goal-reaching policies.
+Our findings show that place recognition enables more accurate subgoal selection than the temporal distance prediction methods at a lower computational cost.
+The offline evaluation implies that appearance change between the reference run and robot operation conditions would further amplify the difference.
+These results suggest that the training of learning-based models for robotics should not be unnecessarily limited to robotics-specific data.
+If some part of the robot's task can be cast as a more general learning problem, a larger amount of more diverse data can be used, leading to better performance.
+Our future work will apply this principle to developing appearance-invariant subgoal selection models and goal-reaching policies.